deic-dk/files_zenodo/README.md

 ## Dependencies
  * ownCloud 7.0.x (not tested with newer)

+## Caveats
- * Browsers that do not support the HTML5 input type 'date' might have problems sending uniform dates
+ * Browsers that do not support the HTML5 input type 'date' (notably Firefox) might have problems sending uniform dates

 ## Installation instructions
 Copy the app files to the **owncloud/apps/** directory and enable it.